 Some of the people who write patents for Google tend to stand out to me.
 One of those is Trystan Upstill.

-I noticed that he has published another patent that looks really interesting, and worth reading.
-When I started following his patents, I read his doctoral thesis, Document ranking using web evidence which was really interesting, from the early days in his professional career.
+I noticed that he had published another patent that looks really interesting and worth reading.
+So when I started following his patents, I read his doctoral thesis, Document ranking using web evidence which was really interesting, from the early days in his professional career.

-It is from before he was listed as the inventor of a number of patents, that I also found interesting.
-I’ve written about a number of patents he has participated in creating as well because they often focus upon Site Quality, and I learn something from reading them and trying to understand them.
+Before he was listed as the inventor of several patents, I also found it interesting.
+I’ve written about several patents he has participated in creating because they often focus upon Site Quality, and I learn something from reading them and trying to understand them.